leonvandenbeukel/raspberryswitch/README.md

 git clone https://github.com/leonvandenbeukel/raspberryswitch.git
 `

-Change to the directory and then install install the npm gpio library:
+Change to the directory and then install the npm gpio library:

 `cd raspberryswitch`